Construction of the Michel-Ange auxiliary building

 Impact on local residents

-At the end of April 2025, construction of a new auxiliary building will begin in Michel-Ange Park.
-The construction zone needed to complete this work will take up the park’s entire surface area.
+In spring 2025, construction of a new auxiliary building began in Michel-Ange Park.
+The construction zone needed to complete this work is taking up the park’s entire surface area.
 In order to complete the various stages of the project, the work will be spread out over several years.

 Pedestrian traffic

-• The sidewalks running along Michel-Ange Park will be closed on 17th Avenue and Michel‑Ange Street.
+- The sidewalks running along Michel-Ange Park are closed on 17th Avenue and Michel‑Ange Street.

-• Pedestrians will be able to use the sidewalk on the other side of the street.
+- Pedestrians can use the sidewalk on the other side of the street.

-• There will be a universally accessible pedestrian crossing on the south side of the intersection at Michel‑Ange and 17th.
+- A universally accessible pedestrian crossing has been set up on the south side of the intersection at Michel‑Ange and 17th.

 Car traffic

-• On 17th Avenue, one lane will remain open in each direction along Michel‑Ange Park.
+- On 17th Avenue, one lane remains open in each direction.

 Changes to street parking